Ready to build a full-stack influencer program?

 Note down your observations in a sheet.
 Simply scrolling through content would not be fruitful.

-Snow uses reviews from influencers on their website to build social proof.
+Snow uses reviews from influencers on their website to build social proof:

 It would be tough to find out if your competitors are also doing it just by straightforward searching.
 You can however visit their website, add items to the cart or sign up for emails so that you are served their ads.
 Then you can hopefully see some ads from influencers promoting their products.

-This should go without saying, but it's still important to mention — Do a Google search and find out if someone has already written about your competitor's influencer marketing strategy.
-If it's a popular brand and doing a good job of leveraging creators to grow, someone must have done it.
+If it's a popular brand and doing a good job of leveraging influencers to grow, someone must have done it.
 For example, you will find tons of studies on how Athletic Greens use influencer marketing, How Notion runs its ambassador program, How NordVPN dominated the market with influencer marketing etc.

 Do a Boolean search in Google to find all posts that mention influencer marketing as well as your competitor's brand name.
 Type in '<brand name> AND influencer marketing'